 X-Men: Days of Future Past

-Twilight actor Booboo Stewart portrays Warpath in X-Men: Days of Future Past.
+Actor Booboo Stewart portrays Warpath in X-Men: Days of Future Past.
 This version is part of the future team of X-Men alongside Blink, Sunspot, and Bishop in a world ravaged by the Sentinels.